-A Conservatory with houses for arid, temperate, and tropical plants, including a large orchid collection, is located in the greenhouses at the west side of the North Campus Commons (behind the Old Horticulture, Student Services, and Natural Science buildings).
+A Conservatory with houses for arid, temperate, and tropical plants (including a large orchid collection) and a butterfly house, is located in the greenhouses at the west side of the North Campus Commons (behind the Old Horticulture, Student Services, and Natural Science buildings).
 This teaching facility is open to visitors on weekdays and Sunday afternoons.
 It offers a quiet break between classes.

 Hidden Lake Gardens: MSU's 670-acre arboretum features: a conservatory complex displaying plants from arid, tropical, and temperate climates; a lake and picnic area; and hiking trails.
 Located near Tipton in the Irish Hills of Southeastern Michigan, 5 miles west of M52 on M50.
 Open 365 days, 8 a.m. to dusk from April 1 to October 31 and 8 a.m. to 4 p.m. from November 1 to March 31.
-Entry fee \$1 per person on weekdays; \$3 on weekends and holidays.
-For information call 355-9582.
+Summer entry fee is \$1 per person on weekdays; \$3 on weekends and holidays.
+Winter fee is \$1 everyday.
+For information call 1-431-2060.